Skip to main content

 …I would refrain from trusting that person.
 Further, I would urge others to be wary of trusting that person as well.

 This is not to condemn that person.
 Instead it is to protect others from becoming their next victim.
 That’s actually in everyone’s best interest.
-If repentance is genuine, trust can be won back over time.
-This is as true of Crist as it is of you and me.

 We hope this perspective empowers you to grow in life-giving relationships!
 We want that for John as well.